Reindeer Lake Canoe Trip in Saskatchewan

 Information for the Reindeer Lake canoe trip

-Should you want to canoe Reindeer Lake (perhaps without the portages) then I highly recommend going through Churchill River Canoe Outfitters.
+Should you want to do a canoe trip on Reindeer Lake (perhaps without the portages) then I highly recommend going through Churchill River Canoe Outfitters.

 They rent just about any of the gear you might need including satellite phones.
 You can also book into one of their cabins in Missinipe before and/or after the trip – thereby breaking up the drive.